-A trending approach to firewalls for branch, small offices and remote/ mobile workers is a “Firewall as a Service” approach.
-This service provides a similar consumption based model (with little or no physical hardware) with the goal to provide simple and more flexible architecture, leveraging centralized policy management, multiple enterprise firewall features and traffic tunnelling to partially or fully move security inspections to a cloud infrastructure.
+A trending approach to firewalls for branches, small offices and remote/ mobile workers is a “Firewall as a Service” approach.
+This service provides a similar consumption-based model (with little or no physical hardware) with the goal to provide simple and more flexible architecture, leveraging centralised policy management, multiple enterprise firewall features and traffic tunnelling to partially or fully move security inspections to a cloud infrastructure.

 When evaluating these services, organisations should note where the services are delivered from as some vendors still don’t deliver services out of Australia or the greater Asia Pacific region.

 Firewall Management Services

 Including Firewall management within a “Managed Security Services Framework” provides a number of advantages to businesses of all sizes.
 These include access to skilled resources (addressing the current Cyber skills shortage); ensuring your infrastructure is protected; the solutions in place are working effectively across the business; all incidents are responded to, monitored and maintained on a timely basis.